 A 2-year-old will enjoy the bright colors and the familiar antics of George.
 A 4-year-old will begin to grasp the concepts of helping the poor and the self-discipline required for fasting.

 The use of a legacy character like Curious George acts as a powerful bridge.
-It moves Ramadan from a "niche" topic to a universal childhood experience, making the information feel safe and familiar for all readers.
+The use of a legacy character like Curious George helps normalize Ramadan as a common childhood experience, making the information accessible and relatable for all readers. ```

 Curious George joins his friend Kareem and Kareem's family to experience the month of Ramadan.
 The story follows George through various traditions: eating suhoor before the sun rises, performing acts of charity (zakat), waiting patiently for the sun to set to break the fast at iftar, and finally celebrating the holiday of Eid al-Fitr.
 George, being a monkey, does not fast, but he supports his friends and learns the significance of the month.